deanturpin/handt/details.md

 example: should we expect a return after one day from a decision based on a week's worth of prices?

+# Strategy relevance
+Obviously strategy performance depends on the economic climate, a strategy looking for steady risers isn't going to perform when everything is falling.
+But I really like the fact that the HANDT performance is evaluated on the last eighty days of data, so the top performers&mdash;and recommended trades&mdash;will vary according to the *most recent/relevant* data.

 # Previous version of HANDT
 The original version ran once a minute on a web-server.
 The process modularised nicely but maintaining state between stages required quite a lot of code.
 It